 What is hyperbaric oxygen therapy?

-What medical conditions are treated by hyperbaric oxygen therapy?
+What medical conditions can hyperbaric oxygen therapy treat?

 - Diabetic foot wounds

 - Necrotizing fasciitis, a rare bacterial infection that spreads quickly and destroys soft tissues (also known as “flesh-eating” infection)